CaptainSpectacular/bike_share/README.md

 `rails db:setup`

 Now you should be able to visit localhost:3000 in your browser and see the homepage.
-It should look like this:

 ## Running the tests

-Use `rspec` to run all tests.
+Use `rspec` from the terminal to run all tests.

 ## Versions